-Here, salmon fillets are marinated in a mixture of miso, sake, mirin, soy sauce, and sesame oil, and then broiled until succulent, and golden brown.
+Here, salmon fillets are marinated in a mixture of miso, sake, mirin, soy sauce, and sesame oil, and then broiled until they become succulent and golden brown.
 You and your family will love how simple and satisfying it is, especially when served with rice and vegetables.

 Using Miso in Japanese Recipes

-Miso (味噌) is a Japanese condiment made primarily from fermenting soybeans, salt, koji (a fermentation starter), and sometimes rice or barley for 6 months to 5 years.
-If you’re new to miso, read this post.
+Miso (味噌) is a Japanese condiment primarily made from fermenting soybeans, salt, koji (a fermentation starter), and sometimes rice or barley.

-From miso soup to salad dressing and miso marinated fish, miso is a common condiment that we use every day in Japanese kitchens.
-The sweet and salty miso also makes a wonderful marinade that pairs particularly well with fatty fish, like cod and salmon.
+From miso soup to salad dressing and miso marinated fish, miso is a common condiment used every day in Japanese kitchens.
+Its sweet and salty flavor makes it a wonderful marinade, particularly well-suited for fatty fish like cod and salmon.

-I have shared the Miso Black Cod recipe made popular by Nobu on the blog.
-So for today’s recipe, we’ll learn the best way to apply miso treatment in salmon and how you can achieve flavorful, tender fish with a golden top that everyone will enjoy.
+I have previously shared the Miso Black Cod recipe made popular by Nobu on the blog.
+In today’s recipe, we’ll learn the best way to apply the miso treatment to salmon and how to achieve flavorful, tender fish with a golden top that everyone will enjoy.

 How to Make Miso Salmon